-Is your “marketing to seniors” an audience turn-off?
-Are you inadvertently alienating the mature audience that you want to attract?
+Is your content strategy for “healthcare marketing to seniors” an audience turn-off?
+Are you inadvertently alienating the mature audience you want to attract?

-Many people get genuinely upset—insulted, really—for a simple reason.
+Many people targeted by marketers get genuinely upset—insulted, really—for a simple reason.
 This audience doesn’t like being included in the advertiser’s image of a “mature audience.”
-It seems to portray them as nearly over-the-hill, which is strongly contrary to their younger self-image.
+It seems to portray them as over-the-hill, strongly contrary to their younger self-image.

-Is 50 a senior age?
-Is 50 the new 30?
-In some instances, the off-course message is about healthcare.
-It may be from a hospital, medical system or provider group.
-But quite often, the audience is bombarded with retail sales pitches—tons of them—for the likes of AARP, pharma brands, Medicare Advantage, hearing aids, wellness devices, retirement communities, life insurance, cosmetics and many others.
+Is 65 the “true” senior age?
+Or is 65 the new 45?
+Sometimes, off-course healthcare messaging originates from providers, including hospitals, medical systems, or practice groups.
+But seniors are also bombarded with tons of retail sales pitches from AARP, pharma brands, Medicare Advantage, hearing aids, wellness devices, retirement communities, life insurance, cosmetics, and many others.

 It feels like an early push toward obsolescence.
 Based upon the age-related avalanche, you would think consumers over 50 have no other interests besides things like hemorrhoid creams, pharmaceuticals for every imaginable ailment, chairlifts, and electric mobility scooters.

-Broadcast media, direct mail and social media may be faulty if the message is taken as derisive.
 Regardless of the chronological age, they (meaning all of us) self-identify with a younger age/image.
-Sometimes that’s a lot younger, and the message comes across as patronizing or outright insulting.
+Sometimes that’s a lot younger, and the message comes across as condescending or outright insulting.
+Broadcast media, direct mail, and social media may be faulty if the message is taken as derisive.

 Here’s how to safeguard against this creative mistake and how to market to seniors.

-Depending on your source, a typical generational breakdown lists society as five slices:
+Depending on your source, a typical generational breakdown lists society as six slices:

 “Baby boomers hold $2.6 trillion in buying power.
 They’re credited as one of the wealthiest generations to date and are still economically powerful despite their old age.”

 Respected Pew Research plots the gap between “actual” and “felt” age.
-“The gap…widens as people grow older.
-Nearly half of all survey respondents ages 50 and older say they feel at least 10 years younger than their chronological age.
+“The gap widens as people grow older.
+Nearly half of all survey respondents, ages 50 and older, say they feel at least ten years younger than their chronological age.
 Among respondents ages 65 to 74, a third say they feel 10 to 19 years younger than their age, and one-in-six say they feel at least 20 years younger than their actual age.”

-Devise an on-target creative message, without the snub.
-Nearly every creative message needs to begin with an awareness that the target audience is likely to have a lower/younger self-image.
+Devise an on-target creative message without the snub.
+Nearly every creative message needs to begin with an awareness that the target audience will likely have a lower/younger self-image.

 Some of the things your creative message should consider when marketing to older adults:

 Error on the side of younger, not older.
-For reasons outlined above, “elderly” is a powerful negative that can quickly alienate your audience.
+For the reasons outlined above, “elderly” is a powerful negative that can quickly alienate your audience.
 Your creative content can imply—and offend—the mature audience.
-Carefully construct a target audience/buyer profile that considers a subjective age at least 10 years younger than the chronological age.
+Carefully construct a target audience/buyer persona that considers a subjective age at least ten years younger than the chronological age.

 Retirement is a place without clear borders, according to Pew Research.
-Fully 83 percent of adults ages 65 and older describe themselves as retired.
+Fully 83% of adults ages 65 and older describe themselves as retired.
 But just three-quarters of 65-plus adults have completely left the working world.
-An additional eight percent say they are retired but are working part-time; two percent say they are retired but working full time; and three percent say they are retired but looking for work.
-The remaining 11 percent describe themselves as still in the labor force, though not all of them have jobs.
+An additional 8% say they are retired but are working part-time; 2% say they are retired but working full-time, and 3% say they are retired but looking for work.
+The remaining 11% describe themselves as still in the labor force, though not all of them have jobs.

 Mature buyers take their time.
-This consumer group is less likely to jump at “limited-time-offer,” or similar language.
-They tend to have less concern for implied urgency.
+This consumer group is less likely to jump at “limited-time-offer” or similar language and is less concerned about implied urgency.

 Be direct and speak their language.
 Friends and family may be influencers, but older adults make their own purchase decisions.
-Marketing to seniors should include straight/honest talk.
+Healthcare marketing to seniors should include straight/honest talk.

 Make it simple and easy; seniors are distinctly different from millennials.
-The younger audience grew-up in a rapid-fire, multi-click computer world.
-Your mature audience may be pretty computer-savvy, but they want a clear and direct language and purchase process step.
+The younger audience grew up in a rapid-fire, multi-screen computer world.
+Your mature audience may be computer-savvy, but they want clear and direct language and purchase process steps.

 Loyalty counts.
-When marketing to older adults, it may be a long road to attract, educate, inform and convince.
+Marketing to older adults may require a longer road to attract, educate, inform, and convince.
 But ultimately, older customers are likely to remain loyal and regular consumers.

 Because the senior cohort is large and has many faces, (a) it’s best to refine the target audience as much as possible, and (b) this is not a digital-traditional “either/or.”
 An appropriate solution will likely be a well-rounded, multichannel marketing plan.

-Multichannel Marketing.
+Multichannel marketing.
 Perhaps surprisingly, the 50-plus crowd routinely uses various communications channels, both traditional and online.
-A select combination of mediums (for example, Facebook, Twitter, AdWords, Direct Mail and Broadcast) can be precision focused when marketing to seniors.
+A select combination of media (e.g., Facebook, Twitter, AdWords, direct mail, and broadcast) can be precision-focused when marketing to seniors.

 Traditional media.
 What is the best way to advertise to seniors?
-Newspapers, broadcast, direct mail, out-of-home, etc.—all existed before digital arrived.
-Hence, older audiences use these familiar resources often.
-The Boomer group routinely watches more TV than other generations.
-In addition, they use print media as they have throughout their lives.
+Newspapers, broadcast, direct mail, out-of-home, etc., all existed before digital arrived.
+Older audiences continue to use these familiar resources regularly.
+The Boomer group routinely watches more TV than other generations and continues to consume print media as they have throughout their lives.

 Digital media.
 These are the online resources.
 Digital provides near-real-time advantages of analytics, tracking, campaign versatility, and audience-specific, targeted messages.
-This age group has time to browse the Internet via various devices—laptop, iPhone and/or iPad.
 What’s more, senior Americans are increasing their use of social media.
+This age group has time to browse the Internet via various devices (e.g., laptops, iPhones, or iPads).

 Business News Daily reports: “Many marketers reported that Facebook was the most useful platform for reaching an older demographic.
-According to Pew, 62 percent of Internet users ages 65 and older use Facebook, and 72 percent of 50- to 64-year-olds use it.
+According to Pew, 62% of Internet users ages 65 and older use Facebook, and 72% of 50- to 64-year-olds use it.
 Facebook has the highest number of users in these age ranges.”

-“YouTube and Facebook continue to dominate the online landscape, with 81 percent and 69 percent, respectively, reporting ever using these sites,” according to the Pew Research Center.
+“YouTube and Facebook continue to dominate the online landscape, with 81% and 69%, respectively, reporting ever using these sites,” according to the Pew Research Center.

 Instead, excellence in marketing and advertising can communicate your brand message, educate and win a new and loyal (mature) audience group.
-For this target audience, we often integrate traditional with digital media for maximum ROI.
+We often integrate traditional with digital media for maximum ROI for this target audience.